hackclub/hackclub/workshops/backjack/README.md

 ```
 Now let give the definition to this function, but what will it do :
  +So we will check if the number of card of the player is bigger or equal to 3
- + if it bigger or equal to 3 then we will say the total of the delaer card plus the one dealer card that we call inside ` Hit_Card1 ` but never had place it inside the total of the dealer or the list card for the dealer.
+ + if it is bigger or equal to 3 then we will say the total of the dealer card plus the one dealer card that we call inside ` Hit_Card1 ` but never had place it inside the total of the dealer or the list card for the dealer.
- + so now we will add it to the total of the dealer card and add it inside the list of the delaer card
+ + so now we will add it to the total of the dealer card and add it inside the list of the dealer card
- + so because this function will be called many places and we want to call it one we will set the Number of card for the dealer to 0, so this if staement won't run if this function it called again.
+ + so because this function will be called many places and we want to call it one we will set the Number of cards for the dealer to 0, so this if statement won't run if this function is called again.
  ```C++
  void Check_Player_3card(){
      if (num_of_playerCard >= 3){